BruckCode/chips_input_autocomplete/README.md

 - `cursorRadius`: Radius of the cursor.
 - `cursorHeight`: Height of the cursor.

-### Advanced Customizations
+### Container Appearance
 - `widgetContainerDecoration`: Decoration for the main widget container.
 - `paddingInsideWidgetContainer`: Padding inside the main widget container.
 - `optionsMaxWidth`: Maximum width of the options view.
-Defaults to text field width if unset.
+Defaults to textfield width if unset.

-- `minLines`: Minimum number of lines for the text field.
+### Additional Configuration
 - `autoFocus`: Whether the widget should autofocus.
 - `formKey`: Form key for accessing or validating the form outside the widget.

-### Validation and Selection
 - `validateInputMethod`: Validation method returning a string if input is invalid.
 Null means always valid.
 - `addChipOnSelection`: Adds a chip when an option is selected.
 If false, adds the option to the text field.
+- `showClearButton`: Whether to show the clear IconButton.
+- `clearWithConfirm`: Whether to show a confirmation dialog when clearing all chips.
+- `eraseKeyLabel`: Key label used for erasing a chip.
+Defaults to Backspace.

 ### Callbacks and Event Handling
 - `onChanged`: Callback when the text field changes.